 Roger David Case (later known as Sir Roger Casement) was born in Doyle’s Cottage, Lawson Terrace, Sandycove, South Dublin.
 His father was Captain Roger Casement of The Kings Own Regiment of Dragoons.
 His mother…Continue

 The countdown has begun.
 One year and counting to the centenary of the 1916 Easter Rising.
 A pivotal episode in Irish history.
 To mark the occasion we have launched our exclusive Limited Edition Gold, Silver and Bronze Easter Rising Centenary commemorative coin Box Set.
 Less than one thousand of these lovely box sets will be…Continue

 Éamon de Valera is a man that has enjoyed iconic status in the Irish history books for more reasons than being one of the Leaders of the 1916 Easter Rising.
 He was born in New York in 1882 to a Irish mother and a…Continue

 Added by That's Just How It Was on March 28, 2015 at 8:30am — No Comments

-James Connolly (Séamas Ó Conghaile) is one of the handful of men who share the dubious honour of being placed in the iconic status categories in the Irish history books based on his involvement in the Easter Rising 1916 as well as his role in the Trade Union movement.
-He was…Continue
+James Connolly (Séamas Ó Conghaile) is one of the handful of men who share the dubious honour of being placed in the iconic status categories in the Irish history books based on his involvement in the Easter Rising 1916 as well as his role in…Continue